fda0/time_tracker/README.md

 You can edit the file in external editor and state of the program should get automatically refreshed Using text editor with hot file reloading is recommended.

-Icon was created using this image: https://www.freepik.com/free-vector/hand-drawn-retro-pocket-watch_2783059.htm
+Icon based on this image: https://www.freepik.com/free-vector/hand-drawn-retro-pocket-watch_2783059.htm

 ### TODOs
-- [ ] Support for advanced queries - selecting from data ranges and/or searching in description.
+- [ ] Filtering by matching text in description
+- [ ] Even more filtering options
+- [ ] Count system (kind of unrelated to time)
-- [ ] Linux version.
+- [ ] Linux version
+- [x] Filtering based on data ranges

 ### In action
 ![Screenshot](screenshot_01.png)

 ### Example time_tracker.txt

 Raw:

 ```
 start 2020-07-22 11:10 "optional description"
 sub 01:15 "eating break"